Jones County, Georgia: History

-John T. Edge, writer, commentator, director of the Southern Foodways Alliance, and most visibly, host of the SEC Network’stravel and food show, *True South*.
-Edge is author of several books on Southern food and contributes regularly to the Oxford American, the New York Times, and Garden & Gun.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 395 sqmi, of which 394 sqmi is land and 1.5 sqmi (0.4%) is water.

 The western half of Jones County, west of Gray, is located in the Upper Ocmulgee River sub-basin of the Altamaha River basin.
 The northeastern quarter of the county, north of Gray, is located in the Upper Oconee River sub-basin of the same Altamaha River basin, while the southeastern corner of Jones County is located in the Lower Oconee River sub-basin of the larger Altamaha River basin.